DAC STM32F4 Discovery Board – Generate Waveforms with Digital to Analog Converter

 Vout = (Vref x D) / 2^N

-DAC Module STM32F4
+DAC Modules on the STM32F4

-DAC Output Pins
+DAC Output Pins on the STM32F4 Discovery Board

-Getting Analog Output from Digital Input Signal
+Calculating the Analog Output from a Digital Input Value

 Vout = (Vref x D) / 2^N

-STM32F4 DAC Accuracy and Minimum step voltage
+STM32F4 DAC Accuracy and Minimum Step Voltage

 Minimum Step Voltage= (Vref x D) / 2^N = (3.3 x 1)/4096 = 0.8mV

-HAL DAC Driver STM32F4
+HAL DAC Driver on the STM32F4

 typedef struct